u-boot/u-boot/doc/develop/sending_patches.rst

   like wrapping of longer lines etc.
   The best way to send patches is by not using your regular mail tool, but by using either ``git send-email`` or the ``git imap-send`` command instead.
-  If you believe you need to use a mailing list for testing (instead of any regular mail address you own), we have a special test list for such purposes.
-  It would be best to subscribe to the list for the duration of your tests to avoid repeated moderation - see https://lists.u-boot-project.org/listinfo/test

 * Choose a meaningful Subject: - keep in mind that the Subject will also be visible as headline of your commit message.
 Make sure the subject does not